-Ah, yes.
-The infamous McRib needs little introduction.
+As we noted earlier, this fast food fave is coming back yet again Nov.
+1 … for a limited time.
+But the famous McRib needs little introduction.
 This on-again, off-again menu item was first introduced in 1981, removed in 1985, reintroduced in 1989 and then removed again in 2005.
 Since then, it’s been a recurring special item that McDonald’s seemingly brings back at random.
 It has deeply devoted fans to this day.

 17. Burger King’s Angry Whopper

 The Angry Whopper appeared on Burger King’s menu for over 60 years until it was discontinued in 2016.
 This bacon burger was supposed to be one of its spiciest menu items and was made with a special “Angry” sauce.

 Burger King still sells nuggets, but they don’t look nearly as cute as they did from 2006 to 2011.
 These crowned-shaped nuggets were dethroned, but they are coming back for a limited time in 2021.

 Burger King introduced chicken tenders to its menu in 2018 as a response to fans asking for them to return.
 However, Burger King still claims they never actually had chicken tenders before 2018.
 Now?
 Well, they don’t have any again.

 Until 1987, you could order sliders, called burger shots, at Burger King.
 Now, you’ll have to order full-sized ones only.

 This Texas toast sandwich stuffed with eggs, bacon and cheese joined the lineup in 2011.
 It disappeared in 2018 and again in 2019 after a failed attempt to bring it back.